Nunzio03/DJI-Tello-Drone-ComputerVision/README.md

 # Limitations

-it still has some limitations such as slow movements, setpoint oscillations and sometimes it detects faces that doesn't exist.
+it still has some limitations such as slow movements, setpoint oscillations and sometimes it detects faces that do not exist.
 This is a problem because the algorithm adjust its movement according to every face in the frame

 # TO DO